PoisotLab/MS_network_els/els_networks.md

 from empirical-based species distribution models (SDM) toward theory-driven SDM, further work is needed.
-In particular, developing methods allowing to include prior information about the underlying ecological network when building (J)SDM could help shedsing light on the the fundamental processes underlying species distribution and thus making more accurate predictions [@caze16tsc].
+In particular, developing methods allowing to include prior information about the underlying ecological network when building (J)SDM could help sheding light on the the fundamental processes underlying species distribution and thus making more accurate predictions [@caze16tsc].
-Additionally, @pois17hpt recently showed that biotic interactions respond to environmental conditions on their own, independently of species. **(needs conclusion / transition)**
+Additionally, @pois17hpt recently showed that biotic interactions respond to environmental conditions on their own, independently of species.

 Ecological networks also offer an ideal framework to study the conditions for the maintenance of biodiversity in communities through species coexistence.